 State Board Rule 6A-10.044 establishes consistent policies for the classification of students as residents for tuition purposes in accordance with criteria set forth in Section 1009.21, F.S.
 Students are classified as residents, nonresidents, or foreign nationals for the purpose of assessing tuition fees.
 The burden of providing clear and convincing documentation that justifies the institution's classification of a student as a resident for tuition purposes rests with the student or, if the student is a dependent, his or her parent.
 For documentation that the student or, if that student is a dependent, his or her parent.
-For documentation that is not solely for the purpose of pursuing an education and has relinquished residency in any other state for at least twelve (12) consecutive month sprior to classification - SBR 6A-10.044(3).
-To establish legal residency in the state of Florida, the applicant must provide two forms of documentation for proof of residency (with an issue date of a yearearlier) - for example:
+For estimate the institution that the student or, if that student is a dependent, his or her parent has established legal residency in Florida that is not solely for the purpose of pursuing an education and has relinquished residency in any other state for at least twelve (12) consecutive months sprior to classification - SBR 6A- 10.044(3).
+To establish legal residency in the state of Florida, the applicant must provide two forms of documentation for proof of residency (with an issue date of a year earlier) - for example: